paramothers/docs/JavaScriptAndWebTechnologies/nodejs/nodestudy.md

 **Buffers**, - Add supports to deal Binary data in Node JS.
 **Streams**, used as event interface to pass data around

+The Node.js platform allows developers to easily separate code.

 ### V8 engine

 * To do compiling and executing of javascript.